FairDD: Fair Dataset Distillation: Computation overhead

 \section{Computation overhead}

 In this section, we investigate the computational efficiency of FairDD.
+The only computational difference between FairDD and vanilla DDs is that FairDD replaces the whole alignment with group-level alignment.

+Assume we have m real samples and n synthetic samples with G attributes in a batch.
+For DM, the computational complexity of group-level alignment involves computing the group center.
+FairDD has a complexity of G * O(m/G) + O(n).
+In contrast, the computational complexity of vanilla DDs is O(m) + O(n).
+If we ignore GPU parallelism, the computational complexity should be the same.
+However, since GPU parallelism is highly efficient for large batches, it results in G * O(m/G) $>$ O(m), raising additional time consumption in FairDD.
+As for DC, the additional time consumption comes from two parts: one is the backward pass for gradients, and the other is to compute the average of the gradients.
+FairDD incurs additional memory consumption twice due to the above-mentioned GPU parallelism.

-Since FairDD performs fine-grained alignment at the group level, we evaluate the impact of the number of groups on training time (min) and peak GPU memory consumption (MB).
+Therefore, our additional memory overhead is not related to the dataset scale but to the group number of the dataset.
+We evaluate the impact of the number of groups on training time (min) and peak GPU memory consumption (MB).
 As shown in Table~\ref{table Comparison of computation overhead on DM and DC.}, FairDD requires more time than vanilla DDs on C-MNIST (FG), and the time increases as the number of groups (PA) grows.
-This phenomenon is particularly noticeable in DC because the gradient must be computed with respect to the number of groups.
-In contrast, DM avoids computing gradients independently for each group and directly computes all embeddings once in a single pass, reducing the additional overhead caused by FairDD's group-level alignment.
+This phenomenon is particularly noticeable in DC because DC suffers from GPU parallelism twice.
 Regarding GPU memory usage, FairDD incurs no obvious additional overhead compared to vanilla DDs.